Scholarship Criteria and Guidelines

 Hughes Memorial Foundation will use the following criteria in evaluating requests for scholarships:

-- Degree of need
+- Financial need

-- Accuracy, completeness, and reasonableness of application
+- Accuracy and completeness of application

 IMPORTANT INFORMATION FOR ALL APPLICANTS

 IF YOU ARE AWARDED A SCHOLARSHIP, YOU ARE REQUIRED TO REMAIN IN GOOD ACADEMIC STANDING.
 IF YOU ARE PLACED ON ACADEMIC PROBATION OR SUSPENSION AFTER YOUR SECOND SEMESTER, THE SCHOLARSHIP WILL CEASE.

 EVERY SEMESTER, STUDENTS MUST PROVIDE WRITTEN PROOF FROM THE SCHOOL THAT THEY ARE IN GOOD ACADEMIC STANDING.
 FINAL GRADE REPORTS EACH SEMESTER MUST ALSO BE PROVIDED

 Hughes Memorial Foundation awards scholarships for higher education or job training for youth living in the Virginia counties of Pittsylvania, Halifax, Mecklenburg, Charlotte, Campbell, Bedford, Franklin, Henry and Patrick; the North Carolina counties of Stokes, Rockingham, Caswell, and Person; and the cities of Virginia and North Carolina that are located within those counties.
 Additional consideration is given to youth who, themselves, or whose parent or grandparent lived at Hughes Memorial Home when it was an orphanage